Novel results for the anisotropic sparse grid quadrature: Numerical results

 Since the solution of \eqref{eq:eindimprob} is not known analytically, we have again to provide a reference solution.
-The error with respect to the reference solution is measured relative to the norm of the reference solution.
+It is computed with \(h=\varepsilon=2^{-14}\), as well.
+Hence, we take here only the quadrature error into account.
+The quadrature error is measured relative to the norm of the reference solution.
 This reference solution is computed by the quasi-Monte Carlo quadrature with Halton points and \(N=2^{30}\approx 10^9\) samples.

 For the anisotropic sparse grid quadrature, we choose the weights \(w_n\) according to \(w_n=\log(\kappa_n)\) with \(\tau_n=1/\gamma_n\).
 This would be the correct setting for a corresponding anisotropic tensor product quadrature.
 Hence, our anisotropic sparse grid quadrature is essentially a sparsification of the anisotropic tensor product quadrature, cf.~\cite{HPS13d} for more details on the anisotropic tensor product quadrature.
 To choose the same quantity \(\tau_n\) for the region of analyticity as for the tensor product quadrature seems to be a violation of Lemma \ref{lem:analgal}.
 Indeed, the assertion of this lemma is that the quantities \(\tau_n\), which describe the region of analytic extendability in each direction \(\Sigma_n\), should be rescaled to \(\tilde{\tau}_n=\tau_n/(c(\delta)n^{1+\delta})\) in order to ensure analytic extendability into the tensor product domain \(\boldsymbol{\Sigma}(\tilde{\btau})\).
 Nonetheless, our experience suggests that the sparsification of the anisotropic tensor product quadrature yields an error which is nearly as good as the error of the anisotropic tensor product quadrature itself.